-The Group believes in nurturing and developing top talents regardless of race, gender, age, religious belief, pregnancy, marital status, family status or disability.
 The Group attaches particular importance to equal employment opportunities and comply strictly with anti-discrimination laws.
 In support of equal employment opportunities, the Group adopts fair and open recruitment mechanism with all positions being openly recruited regardless of age, gender, race, nationality, religion, marital status, or disability.